mrtazz/dotfiles/bundle/simplenote.vim/README.md

 with git for example), you can just set the variables in a different file (like `~/.simplenoterc`) and source it with `source ~/.simplenoterc` in your `vimrc`.

+By default all notes are treated as plain text.
+If you usually write all of your notes in some other format (like markdown or restructured text) you can set `g:SimplenoteFiletype` to the preferred vim filetype.

 ## Usage
 The plugin provides several commands to interact with your Simplenote account.
 In order to retrieve a list of your notes execute

     :Simplenote -l X
+    :Simplenote -l todo,shopping

 Where X is the number of notes to retrieve; omit X to retrieve all.
 This opens a new scratch buffer with a line-wise listing of your notes.
+With `let g:SimplenoteListHeight=X` set, the scratch buffer will come up X lines tall.
-When `let g:SimplenoteVertical=1` is set, the scratch buffer is opened as a vertical rather than a horizontal split window.
-You can then navigate through the notes with the arrow keys and enter a note on hitting `Return`.
+Alternatively when `let g:SimplenoteVertical=1` is set, it is opened as a vertical rather than horizontal split window.
+You can also pass a comma separated list of tags.
+This will only list notes which have at least one of those tags.
+You can then navigate through the with the arrow keys and enter a note on hitting `Return`.
 Now that you see the content of the note, you can interact with this specific note:

     :Simplenote -u